After your operation for ovarian cancer

 Painkillers

 It's normal to have pain for the first week or so.
-Your doctor and nurses will give you painkillers.
+You have painkillers to help.

 Tell your doctor or nurse as soon as you feel pain.
 They need your help to find the right type and dose of painkiller for you.
 Painkillers work best when you take them regularly.